paulotelles/cars-api/README.md

 $ npm install
 ```

-First of all, create .env file in the main folder and add mongodb URI and de x-api-key as in the .env-example.
+First of all, create .env file in the main folder and add mongodb URI and de x-api-key as in the .env-example. (the env-example already has the MONGO_URI to use with docker-compose).

 ## Running the app in the container